tomshaw/google-api/README.md

 - `include_grant_scopes`: This is set to true to include the scopes from the initial authorization in the refresh token request.

 - `service_scopes`: These are the scopes your application is requesting access to.
-In this case, your application is requesting access to the user's Google Calendar and the ability to send emails on behalf of the user.

 The Google API client uses these settings to handle the OAuth2.0 flow and interact with the Google APIs.